Dancing Queen (1993 film)

-Dancing Queen is a 1993 British television film starring Rik Mayall and Helena Bonham Carter.
-The romantic comedy follows the misfortune of Neil (Mayall), a bridegroom trying to get back to his bride with the help of his newfound friend Pandora/Julie (Bonham Carter) the stripper.
-It was the third episode of the first series of the Granada Television series Rik Mayall Presents.
+Dancing Queen is a 1993 British romantic comedy television film directed by Nick Hamm and starring Rik Mayall and Helena Bonham Carter.
+It follows the misfortune of Neil (Mayall), a bridegroom trying to get back to his bride with the help of his newfound friend Pandora/Julie (Bonham Carter), a stripper.
+The film originally aired on 3 June 1993 as the third episode of the first series of the Granada Television series Rik Mayall Presents.